libbyh/libbyh.github.io/index.md

 For instance, one of the papers I'm writing now uses a classification model we developed in Python using scikit-learn and nltk.
 We label tweets with that model and then use multinomial logisitic regression to understand differences between policy tweeting patterns in Congress.
 I use this approach---build and train a model, label some content, analyze the patterns, and explain the implications for political science and communication---in most of my work, and you should be interested in those steps and experienced in at least one of them.

+## Undergraduates

+I welcome undergrads in my research group!
+Right now, the best way to get involved is through [the Undergraduate Research Opportunity Program (UROP)](https://lsa.umich.edu/urop/students/fall-winter-programs.html) at Michigan.
+I'll start interviewing for Fall/Winter on September 11, 2019.
+This year's project is called "Using Machine Learning and Experiments to Detect and Address Extremism":

+Extremist groups are especially adept at hiding in plain sight by using language that differs only slightly from acceptable speech (e.g., "blame on both sides") or employing thinly-veiled phrases that mask nefarious intent (e.g., "preserve our culture").
+The subtleties of white supremacist language, especially, are not effectively captured by existing computational approaches to detecting and addressing it online.
+This project attempts to address this challenge by building an adaptive language model to detect white supremacist speech online.
+We will build machine learning models that can detect extremist speech and its changes (either over time or from innocuous speech) and create an API to help partners and users rate content they encounter.

 # Current Funded Research Projects